Interlacing Diffusions: Applications and examples

 Thus, from the previous section's results

-forms an entrance law for $Q_t^{n,n+1,h_n}$.
-We can hence state the following, \begin{prop} Consider a Markovian process $(X,Y)\in W^{n,n+1}(\mathbb{R})$ with entrance law $\nu_t^{n,n+1,h_{n+1}}(x,y)$ with the $Y$ particles evolving as $n$ particle Dyson Brownian motion and the $X$ particles as $n+1$ standard Brownian motions reflected off the $Y$ particles.
-Then, the $X$ particles in their own filtration evolve as $n+1$ Dyson Brownian motion started from the origin. \end{prop}
+forms an entrance law for the semigroup associated to the two-level process in Proposition \ref{DysonProposition}.
+Hence, we obtain the following: \begin{prop} Consider a Markovian process $(X,Y)\in W^{n,n+1}(\mathbb{R})$ initialized according to the entrance law $\nu_t^{n,n+1,h_{n+1}}(dx,dy)$ with the $Y$ particles evolving as $n$ particle Dyson Brownian motion and the $X$ particles as $n+1$ standard Brownian motions reflected off the $Y$ particles.
+Then, the $X$ particles are distributed as $n+1$ Dyson Brownian motion started from the origin. \end{prop}

-It can now be easily seen in the fashion described in the opening subsection that we can concatenate these two-level processes to build a process $\left(\mathbb{X}^{n}(t);t \ge 0\right)=(X_i^{(k)}(t);t \ge 0, 1 \le i \le k \le n)$ taking values in $\mathbb{GT}(n)$ recovering Proposition 6 of \cite{Warren}.
-Being more concrete, level $i$ of this process consists of $i$ independent standard Brownian motions reflected off the paths of level $i-1$, \begin{prop} If $\mathbb{X}^{n}$ is started from the origin then the $k^{th}$ level process $X^{(k)}$ evolves as $k$ particle Dyson Brownian motion started from the origin. \end{prop}
+It can be seen that we are in the setting of Proposition \ref{multilevelproposition} with the $L_k\equiv L$-diffusion a standard Brownian motion and the functions $g_k, G_k$ being up to a multiplicative constant equal to the Vandermonde determinant $\prod_{1 \le i<j \le k}^{}(x_j-x_i)$.
+Thus, we can concatenate these two-level processes to build a process $\left(\mathbb{X}^{n}(t);t \ge 0\right)=(X_i^{(k)}(t);t \ge 0, 1 \le i \le k \le n)$ taking values in $\mathbb{GT}(n)$ recovering Proposition 6 of \cite{Warren}.
+Being more concrete, the dynamics of $\mathbb{X}^{n}(t)$ are as follows: level $k$ of this process consists of $k$ independent standard Brownian motions reflected off the paths of level $k-1$.
+Then, from Proposition \ref{multilevelproposition} we get: \begin{prop} If $\mathbb{X}^{n}$ is started from the origin then the $k^{th}$ level process $X^{(k)}$ is distributed as $k$ particle Dyson Brownian motion started from the origin. \end{prop}